 This is a major obstacle to being a badass: overthinking and being precious.
 We all do it.

 I have often been trapped in cycles of over-thinking my options.
 My strategies for gaining more clarity have been talking about it with people, asking for advice, researching zealously on the internet and in academic databases, and watching others as they do today what I want to do in the near future.

-Though these are all forms of preparation, I have also found myself tipping into the unhealthy side: paralysis, procrastination, and distraction.
+Though these are all forms of preparation, it slips into the unhealthy side: paralysis, procrastination, and distraction.

 - How can we get real data from our environment, instead of spinning these ideas in our head?

-Our tendency is to want to act in a big way.
-But it's better to dream in a big way and act in a small one (IMHO).
+But our tendency is to want to act in a big, perfect way when it's better to dream in a big way and act in a small one.

 Then we begin to build our creative confidence.
 When we have an experimental attitude, we're less attached to the results.

 So even if you're at your full time job, how might you be less precious about what you want to put out into the world?
 Comment below in this post.